LinuxSBC/ublue-hyprland/README.md

 # uBlue Hyprland

 **DO NOT USE**
 At this point in time (and possibly forever), this repo is just for me testing things out and learning how this system works.
-It doesn't even have Hyprland in it yet.
+It is probably buggy and might not work how you expect.

+Warning: This repo has the SysRq key enabled.
+While this is useful to me in case the computer freezes so I can reboot it or kill the process using the most RAM, it is also insecure if an attacker has physical access to your computer.
+I've disabled some of the most dangerous options (it's currently set to 244=011110100), but if you're worried about someone malicious with physical access to your computer, remove /etc/sysctl.d/90-sysrq.conf.

 [![build-ublue](https://github.com/ublue-os/startingpoint/actions/workflows/build.yml/badge.svg)](https://github.com/ublue-os/startingpoint/actions/workflows/build.yml)